-Known as the founder of the Girl Scouts, Juliette Gordon Low created the largest and most successful organisation for girls in the world.
+Known as the founder of the Girl Scouts, Juliette Gordon Low created the largest and most successful organization for girls in the world.
 She is best remembered for her sheer determination and tireless efforts to promote and sustain the organization through the early part of the twentieth century.

 Juliette Magill Kinzie Gordon was born in Savanna, Georgia on October 31, 1860 to parents William Washington Gordon II and Eleanor “Nellie” Kinzie Gordon.
 She was known to her friends as “Daisy.”
 Gordon’s parents encouraged her and her five siblings to be loyal, dutiful, and respectful of others.
 Traits that would later become central to the Girl Scouts.
 Starting at the age of 12, Gordon was sent to a number of different boarding schools in the north and south to obtain a good education.
 She was particularly interested in music and art classes.
 Low liked to socialize with her classmates and attend balls.
 Despite having a good education, spelling and grammatical errors permeate her letters throughout her life.
 Some historians speculate that she may have had a learning disability such as dyslexia.

 In 1886, Gordon married William Mackay Low, the brother of a friend from boarding school.
 Low’s husband, who was a native of Savannah, lived in England.
 After marrying, the couple moved to England and associated with aristocratic families of Britain.
 The marriage did not go smoothly.
 By 1905, the couple was in the processes of divorcing.
 However, Low’s husband suddenly died, and the divorce was never finalized.